-According to weightlifting purists, if you’re not squatting, you’re not doing it right.
+According to bodybuilding purists, if you’re not doing the back squat, you’re wrong.

-The squat requires just about every major muscle group in your body to work in concert to generate a tremendous amount of force, as well as near picture-perfect form if you’re going to ever put up impressive numbers.
+The back squat requires just about every major muscle group in your body to work in concert to generate a tremendous amount of force, as well as near picture-perfect form if you’re ever going to put up impressive numbers.

 A good squat is worth a lot more than bragging rights, though.

 It’s also one of the single best exercises for developing every major muscle group in your body, from nosehole to butthole.

 That’s only true if you do it correctly, though, which is exactly what you’re going to learn in this article.

 By the end, you’ll know what the back squat is, why it’s beneficial, which muscles it works, how to perform proper back squat form, a solid back squat workout, the best back squat alternatives, and more.

 Table of Contents

 The back squat (also known as the “barbell back squat,” “bb back squat,” or often just “the squat”) is a lower-body exercise that involves squatting with a barbell lying across your upper back.